 Though the airspace surrounding HEG is limited to some degree by military special use airspace (SUA) and commercial airspace associated with Jacksonville International Airport (JIA), it does not restrict the Airport's operating capacity.
 It was determined as part of this analysis that forecast increases in aircraft operations at HEG will not exceed the airspace capacity in its existing configuration.
 Continued coordination between ARTCC, JIA, Cecil Field (VQQ), Whitehouse NOLF (NEN), Jacksonville NAS Towers (NIP), and the other airports in the region will ensure that safe and efficient operations continue, while maintaining the smallest amount of delay possible.
 However, limitations to potential instrument approach operations at HEG do exist, and could potentially restrict development on existing Runways 7-25 and 11-29.
-Such an instrument operation would require significant analysis and coordination to ensure that conflicts with other operations within the area are avoided.
+Such an instrument operations within the area are avoided.
 This will be considered in a greater degree within Chapter 6, Airport Alternatives.
 However, based upon existing conditions, there is currently no hazard to air navigation affecting HEG.